ara-h/PCAForImprovedLinearSearch/README.md

 ## Demonstration

-A random covariance matrix is generated to specify a normal distribution from which multi-dimensional data are sampled (see script/generate_data.py).
+A random covariance matrix is generated to specify a normal distribution from which multi-dimensional data are sampled (see [script/generate_data](script/generate_data.py)).
 The following compare the number of iterations involved in the search procedure.

 ![Bar chart for N = 1000, k = 8](img/n1000k8_results.png)

 ![Bar chart for N = 10000, k = 1000](img/n10000k1000_results.png)

-## Possible use cases

-If data are subject to change on relatively small time-scales, a program application using this approach can be run periodically on a table of multi-dimensional data, creating a new table that offers performance benefits for the kNN search.
+If data are subject to change on relatively small time-scales, a program application using this approach can be run periodically on a table of multi-dimensional data, creating a new table that offers the described performance benefits.

 ## References